-Today’s philanthropists want to channel a desire to “do something” into purposeful and strategic action, investing in the people and programs able to make a measurable difference.
-For many, however, understanding how to discover a passion, effectively incorporate giving goals and navigate the many giving vehicles available can prove overwhelming.
-Fortunately, successful outcomes may be achieved through focus, discipline and sound planning.
+Today’s philanthropists want to channel the desire to “do something” into purposeful and strategic action, investing in people and programs to make a difference.
+But for many, understanding how to discover a passion, effectively incorporate giving goals and navigate available giving vehicles can be overwhelming.
+In our experience, we have found successful outcomes may be achieved through focus, discipline and sound planning.

 - Who has significantly impacted my life and why?
 What did I learn as a result?

-- Is there a particular lesson or idea I want remembered?
+- Is there a particular lesson or idea I want others to remember?

-- What do I see as my greatest accomplishment and why?
+- What do I see as my greatest accomplishments and why?

 - What values and experiences guide my life choices?